View an integrated mesh layer from a scene service.

 How to use the sample

-Run the sample and watch the integrated mesh layer load in place of the extruded imagery basemap.
-Navigate around the scene to visualize the high level of detail on the cliffs and valley floor.
+After launching the sample, watch the integrated mesh layer load in place.
+Navigate around the scene to visualize the high level of detail on the buildings.

 How it works